Dedicated to Wally McOuat, Harry Taylor, Peter

 years, the Helms Bakery used Divco Twin coaches to deliver their baked goods.
 The Helms Bakery Divco fleet was one of the

-Helms Bakery had a strong sports heritage.
-Their Olympic Bread commemorated their official sponsorship of the 1932 Olympics,
+The Helms Bakery had a strong sports heritage.
+Their Olympic Bread commemorated their official sponsorship of the

-which were held in Los Angeles.
+1932 Olympics, which were held in Los Angeles.
 In 1936 they founded the Helms Athletic Hall of Fame.
-This became a model for the many sports
+This became a model for

-halls of fame existing today.
-Olympic Bread was also said to nourish our Apollo 11 astronauts on their way to the moon!
+the many sports halls of fame existing today.
+Olympic Bread was also said to nourish our Apollo 11 astronauts on their way

-stopped coming in 1969.
+the Helmsman stopped coming in 1969.
 It was the end of an era in Southern California.
-Sadly, today's children will never feel the
+Sadly, today's children will never